 For the year ended June 30, 2022, the Company reported a loss of \$22,661 and a negative cash flow from operations of \$20,392.
 The Company had an accumulated deficit of \$136,356 and had cash and cash equivalents of \$11,780 as of June 30, 2022.
 The Company is in the clinical stage and has not generated any revenues to-date.
 The Company does not have the prospect of achieving revenues until such time that its product candidates are commercialized or partnered, which may not ever occur.
 During the year ended June 30, 2022, the Company completed two registered direct financings for aggregate net proceeds of approximately \$21.6 million and on August 2, 2022, the Company entered into a stock purchase agreement which subject to certain limitations, may allow the Company to sell shares of its common stock for a total of up to \$20 million in gross proceeds.
 However, potential proceeds under the stock purchase agreement are uncertain as to timing and amount.
-Even with the proceeds from the two registered direct financings indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these consolidated financial statements.
+Even with the proceeds from the two registered direct financings and the existence of the stock purchase agreement, the Company will require additional funding to maintain its clinical trials, research and development projects, and for general operations.
+These circumstances indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these consolidated financial statements.